Kate Middleton Honored By The Royal Family With A Sweet Post For 39th Birthday

 The Duchess of Cambridge, Kate Middleton, was honored by the Royal Family with a sweet post in celebration of her 39th birthday.
 The wife of Prince William and mother of Prince George, Princess Charlotte, and Prince Louis looked lovely in a slideshow of two snaps.
-In the first, she posed solo and in a second, strode with her grandmother-in-law Queen Elizabeth through a lush garden.
+In the first, she posed solo and in the second strode with her grandmother-in-law Queen Elizabeth II through a lush garden.

 In the first slide, Kate wore a stunning coordinated ensemble that featured a light blue button-down shirt with a tiny collar and loose-fitting sleeves that ended at her wrists.
 Atop that was a smart-looking dark-toned vest that was worn unbuttoned.
 This was paired with dark-colored pants and a woven belt with a gold buckle that accented her slim figure.